RonBY14/IEF/README.md

       }
       ```

-# How To Import It To Your Project
+# Import To Your Project

 Unfortunately it is not yet possible to import it using Maven.
 But the project can be imported by downloading the JAR file I